Stylistic Piano Playing

 FAQ (from a parent): what do we expect after the piano lesson stops?
 Does the skill fade away quickly?

-Reviews or testimonial collection from various sources
+Collection of reviews or testimonials from various sources